justinmk/vim-sneak/README.md

 * https://github.com/svermeulen/vim-extended-ft

 ## TODO
+* support surround.vim motion: `ysz`
 * provide case-insensitive option
 * `n;` should skip to *nth* occurrence
 * vertical scope for built-in `/`
+* provide command to allow arbitrary-length search string?
 * use `strwidth()` instead of `len()` to support non-ascii (vim-7.3 only)
 * `s` should prefer the closest match *within the viewport* (regardless of direction), that is, prefer a match that does not move the screen to one that is off-screen.
 * operator-pending mode should accept registers
+* known issue: if a new `s` search does not find matches, repeating (with ; or \\) in the opposite direction repeats the last successful search